gilbarbara/hooks/docs/useThrottleValue.md

 # useThrottleValue

-Return a throttled value that only changes once per every `ms`.
+Return a throttled value that only changes once per every `delayMs`.

 ## Usage